Key law career deadlines

 Law school open days

 Law students must choose a law school at which to complete the Legal Practice Course (LPC) or Bar Professional Training Course (BPTC) before going on to a training contract with a law firm or pupillage with a barristers’ chambers.
 Non-law students will also need to complete the law conversion course, the Graduate Diploma in Law (GDL), at their chosen law school before the LPC or BPTC.
 You apply for both the LPC and GDL through the Central Applications Board.
 It operates a rolling system – that is, there is no deadline by which to apply – but as with most things, the earlier the better.
-You apply for the BPTC through the central BPTC online applications system.
+You apply for the BPTC through the central BTPC online application system.

 Firm open days